 Whatever product you want to launch, there are likely several alternatives in the market already.
 As such, it’s advisable to study both direct and indirect competitors to gain a competitive edge.
 This will also help you understand your brand position, making it easy to create a differentiating factor.

 Using a perceptual map helps you understand the strengths and weaknesses of your competitor’s products and market position in relation to your offerings.
-This type of competitive analysis allows you to compare your products’ pricing, product quality, and marketing strategies to that of the competition.
+This type of competitive analysis allows you to compare your products’ pricing, product quality, and B2B Saas content marketing strategies to that of the competition.

 4. Develop a niche